Scale invariant radiative neutrino mass model: Phenomenological consequences

 \subsection{Baryon number asymmetry}

 In this model, the mass ordering $M_1<m_\eta< M_2\simeq M_3$ is satisfied for the $Z_2$ odd contents as shown in eq. (\ref{mscalar}) and the decay width $\Gamma_j$ of $N_j$ is found to be $\Gamma_2<\Gamma_3$.
-It suggests that baryon number asymmetry is expected to be produced through leptogenesis caused by the out-of-equilibrium decay of $N_2$ to $\eta$.\footnote{We confine our study to the thermal leptogenesis and do not consider a possibility of nonthermal leptogenesis \cite{ext}.} Mass degeneracy of $N_2$ and $N_3$ realized in the model is expected to enhance the $CP$ asymmetry $\varepsilon$ in the $N_2$ decay to a value which could be sufficient for the generation of the required lepton number asymmetry.
+It suggests that baryon number asymmetry is expected to be produced through leptogenesis caused by the out-of-equilibrium decay of $N_2$ to $\eta$.\footnote{We confine our study to the thermal leptogenesis and do not consider a possibility of nonthermal leptogenesis \cite{ext}.} Almost degenerate masses of $N_2$ and $N_3$ realized in the model are expected to enhance the $CP$ asymmetry $\varepsilon$ in the $N_2$ decay so that a value of $\varepsilon$ could be large enough for the generation of the required lepton number asymmetry.
 It can be expressed by using eq.~(\ref{ntribi}) as \cite{resonant}

 where we assume $\sin 2(\gamma_2-\gamma_3)=1$ in the second line.
-If we define $\delta\equiv (M_2-M_3)/M_2$ as a parameter to represent the mass degeneracy between $N_2$ and $N_3$, the parameters given in eq.~(\ref{bench}) realizes $\delta=O(10^{-6})$ at the $M_2$ scale and then $\varepsilon$ takes a value of $O(10^{-5})$.
+If we define $\delta\equiv (M_2-M_3)/M_2$ as a parameter to represent the mass degeneracy between $N_2$ and $N_3$, the parameters given in eq.~(\ref{bench}) realizes $\delta=O(10^{-6})$ at the scale $M_2$ and then $\varepsilon$ takes a value of $O(10^{-5})$.